Exploding propane tanks caused Queen Anne hillside fire

 Exploding propane tanks caused Queen Anne hillside fire in Seattle

-SEATTLE - Seattle police have released more information about the investigation of the fire in Queen Anne last week.
+SEATTLE - Seattle Police have released more information about the investigation into a brush fire in Queen Anne last week.

-On Tuesday, July 23 detectives say a man in an unauthorized encampment had multiple propane tanks explode, causing the hillside blaze.
+On Tuesday, July 23 detectives say a man in an unauthorized encampment had multiple propane tanks explode, setting the hillside blaze.

 Seattle Police release more photos of the fire in Queen Anne on July 23.